sparkney/danceguide/index.md

 <a href="responsive_page.html" target="_blank">See the result</a>

-Execute tha ViewComplexPage action and checkout the result.
+Execute the ViewComplexPage action and checkout the result.
+Try changing browser width and see what happens.

 ```
 http://myhost/danceguide/viewComplexPage
 ```

-Change browser width and see what happens.